-Paying for care in Northern Ireland
+Paying for care and support in Northern Ireland

 Paying for social care can be a concern for many people.
 Read about the various ways to pay for social care in Northern Ireland, and the amount someone might be expected to pay.